August 10, 2020 by Carol Higgins

 Dr. Lerman says it’s important to treat epilepsy to control seizures.
 “Our greatest fear is the risk of disability from seizures,” he said.
 “Seizures can even lead to death.”

 He warns that the stigma associated with epilepsy must be addressed through education of patients, their families and the public.
 “Epilepsy is a medical condition that is manageable and treatable,” he said.
 “By educating others about the disease and its treatment options, as well as providing social resources to help patients and their caregivers cope with the management of seizures, we can minimize the stigma and improve patients’ quality of life.”

-Dr. Lerman points to the Epilepsy Program at Baptist Hospital, which is part of Baptist Health Neuroscience Center, as one of only a few programs in the U.S. that combines advanced treatment approaches with education and social management of epilepsy.
+Dr. Lerman points to the Epilepsy Program at Miami Neuroscience Institute as one of only a few programs in the U.S. that combines advanced treatment approaches with education and social management of epilepsy.
 In fact, it has been designated a Level 4 Epilepsy Center by the National Association of Epilepsy Centers.
 At Baptist, patients have access to a multidisciplinary and comprehensive approach to epilepsy care, including optimization of medications, complete pre-surgical evaluations and the latest surgical procedures for epilepsy.
 Moreover, Baptist provides psychosocial support to patients and their caregivers.